PreK at Parker

 Play is the important and joyful work of children.

 It’s how they develop the power to reason, experiment and create.
 It’s how they learn about the give-and-take of being members of a community.
 Their executive functioning skills – those connected to self-control and organization – are developed through sustained, themed play.
-Teachers respond and build on what emerges from the children's play, and this is called play-based learning.
-Read more about the Pre-K experience at Parker in our Blog.
+Teachers respond and build on what emerges from the children's curiosities and interactions, structuring a unique emergent curriculum for each classroom founded on play-based learning.
+Read more about the PreK experience at Parker in our Blog.

-We carefully construct a daily structure and comfortable routine, with inside and outside activities that enables children to feel safe so that their learning and creativity can thrive.
+We carefully construct a daily schedule and comfortable routine, with inside and outside activities that enables children to feel safe so that their learning and creativity can thrive.

-The four year olds program is a minimum of five mornings a week.
+Four year olds attend a minimum of five mornings a week and may attend up to five full days.

 All students eat a mid-morning healthy snack together.
 Lunch is brought from home.
 Full-day students have a healthy snack in the afternoon.